-Pamela A. Heleen, Secretary of the
+Pamela A. Heleen, Secretary of the CT Board of Regents for Higher Education

 Suspension of Mathematics - M.A. at Western Connecticut State University.

 Enrollment has steadily declined over the last ten (10) years to the currently enrolled two (2) students (WCSU Fall 2022 third-week census).
 The program's primary audience is secondary school teachers seeking a state-required graduate degree.
 A small number are recent WCSU Mathematics B.A. graduates who then transfer to Ph.D. programs elsewhere.
 The program's current format (strictly part-time and on-ground) no longer meets the needs of these audiences and fails to attract others.
 The two key enrollment deterrents are: